 - Sprinkle the body cavity of each hen with salt and pepper.
 Twist wins tips up and back, tucking neck skin underwings to secure it.

 - Tie the legs and tail of each hen together.
-Brush with melted butter; roast, breast side up, in an open roasting pan, at 425 F. 1 hour, brushing occasionally with butter.
+Brush with melted butter; roast, breast side up, in open roasting pots and pans for gas stove, at 425 F. 1 hour, brushing occasionally with butter.

 - During the last 15 minutes of roasting, cut strings around legs to allow heat to penetrate and brush hens with some Red Raisin Sauce.

 - Birds are done when the leg moves easily up and down (protect hands with a paper towel).
 Serve with sauce and garnish with drained crabapples.

 Check the top 7 Best Rotisserie Cornish Hens Toaster Oven from Amazon

 - Butter or margarine

 - ¼ pound mushrooms, chopped

 - ¼ cup chopped dry shallots